document-picker API

 Type declaration

-kind"UTType" | "mime" | "extension"the kind of value you're passing
+kind | "UTType" | "mimeType" | "extension" | the kind of value you're passing |

-valuestringthe value you're checking, for example: application/pdf, com.adobe.pdf, pdf
+value | string | the value you're checking, for example: application/pdf, com.adobe.pdf, pdf |

 IsKnownTypeResponse